suryart/spree_active_sale/README.md

 ## FEATURES

 * Provides a quick implementation of flash sales/ daily deals behavior by a easy scheduler a.k.a *ActiveSale*.
-* Provides an admin interface for creating/ scheduling, managing, sorting, bundeling, or re-scheduling sale events.
+* Provides an admin interface for creating/ scheduling, managing, sorting, or re-scheduling sale events and its products.
 * Provides a view helper for countdown timer to show sale's ending time, which will be shown to your customers.
 This eventually makes a sense of urgency on your customers' mind.
 * Supplies methods for class <tt>Spree::ActiveSaleEvent</tt> like: <tt>live</tt>, <tt>active</tt>, <tt>live_active</tt>, <tt>hidden</tt>, <tt>live_active_and_hidden</tt>, <tt>upcoming_events</tt>, <tt>starting_today</tt>, <tt>ending_today</tt>.